 Bay of Pigs

-Cuba's Bay of Pigs is inescapably known as the site of the failed invasion by a US backed army of counter-revolutionaries in 1961.
-Nowdays however, it is a destination that is increasing in popularity for tourists for its natural beauty, birding and varity of wildlife, and as a place where excellent diving and snorkelling can be done from the shore.
+The name Bay of Pigs immediately brings to mind the failed invasion by a US backed army of counter-revolutionaries that happened here in 1961.
+Nowdays however, it is a destination that is increasing in popularity for tourists for its natural beauty, birding and variety of wildlife, and as a place where excellent diving and snorkelling can be done from the shore.
 The waters are warm, clear, calm, and brimming with sealife.
 Back from the shoreline is some dense forest much of which is protect in national parks.
 There are some interesting excursions that can be done through these forests with local park guides, to caves and natural swimming holes.

 Playa Giron is main town along the Bay of Pigs and located on the Eastern end of the bay.
 Interestingly, in Cuba, the US invasion is known by the name of this town and not by the name "Bay of Pigs".
-Playa Giron was one of the main places where the invading troups disembarked, for the Bay of Pigs battle that lasted for around three days.
+Playa Giron was one of the main places where the invading troops disembarked, for the Bay of Pigs battle that lasted for around three days.
 Giron still proudly honours the victory against the US army’s Brigade 2506 with the rather obvious Museo de la Intervencion.
 The museum itself boasts a former war plane and tank.
-Playa Giron is a nice stopping off point for travellers, with many casa particulars casa particulars available in and around the area.
+Playa Giron is a nice stopping off point for travellers, with many casa particulars available in and around the area.
 Apart from the beach that is Giron’s main attraction, it is actually in a prime spot for activities all around.
-If you’re heading to Playa Giron then you won’t need more than a few days here.
-Some tourists visit but it certainly isn’t a #1 destination to visit in Cuba unlike Havana or Trinidad for example.
-Playa Giron is a passing through kind of place, as you may want to take time out away from the crowds of Cuba and kick back and take things slowly.